🏒 From First Steps to Centre Ice: What Adult Women’s Hockey in Ottawa Is Really Becoming

 But as the game settled, something shifted.
 Passes began to connect.
 Players moved with more confidence.
 The hesitation that defined early sessions started to fade.

 At one point, Andriana picked up the puck on a breakaway.
 There was a brief moment of pause—then a decision.
-She moved forward, committed to the play, and scored.
+She moved forward, committed to the play, and scored in an NHL Arena!.

 The horn sounded.